 You will be expected to explore a personal line of enquiry into the subject of water and will be encouraged to develop a series of samples relating to your inspiration.
 This will be supported by the tutor’s samples, demonstrations, discussions and visual materials.
 By the end of the workshop, you should expect to have completed a small collection of samples exploring your water theme.
 These ideas and experiments will give you the confidence to go on to develop ideas for a finished tapestry.

 How to present samples and experimental weaving also creates a challenge.
 You often have to plan how it will be finished and presented before you start weaving.
-At the end of the workshop, we will take time to consider the appropriate way to finish and present your work for exhibition and display.
+At the end of the workshop we will take time to consider the appropriate way to finish and present you work for exhibition and display.

-This course is for those who already have a grasp of the basics of woven tapestry techniques, including how to warp up a frame loom.
+This course is for those who already have a grasp of the basic of woven tapestry techniques, including how to warp up a frame loom.